Types of Barbells – Introduction

 Once you’ve chosen your main bar, you might want to add a specialist bar to your training armory to increase workout variety.

-A safety squat bar will add a new dimension to your lower body workouts, whereas a swiss bar would do the same for your upper body training.
+A safety squat bar will add a new dimension to your lower body workouts, whereas a Swiss bar would do the same for your upper body training.

 Or, if you want to pump up your arms, what about an EZ curl bar?